Section 1: Installation and setup

 Step 5: Opening the file and playback data

-Open the file with File – Open or CTRL+O. When orientation data is not in the file, a pop-up window will ask for the required filter profile.
+Click the record button again to stop the recording.
+Then, open the (.mtb) log file with File – Open or the Open File icon ().
+When orientation data is not in the file (which is the case when using the XDA Processing preset), a pop-up window will ask for the required filter profile.

 Choose to playback data in real-time or at once by changing graph settings in Tools - Preferences.